Leander Czerny

-Leander (Franz) Czerny (4 October 1859, Modřice, Moravia – 22 November 1944, Pettenbach, Upper Austria) was an Austrian entomologist mainly interested in Diptera.
+Leander (Franz) Czerny (4 October 1859 – 22 November 1944) was an Austrian entomologist and priest.
+He was mainly interested in Diptera.

 Biography

+Czerny was born on 4 October 1859 in Modřice, Moravia.
 Czerny, who wrote extensively on Diptera between 1900 and 1939, describing many genera and species, was a major contributor to Erwin Lindner's Die Fliegen der paläarktischen Region ("The Flies of the Palaearctic Region"), the most significant work on the group in the 20th century.